aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/converting-to-fixed-page-format/specify-rendering-options-when-converting-to-pdf/_index.md

 ## Exporting Document Structure and Custom Properties

-The [ExportDocumentStructure](https://apireference.aspose.com/words/cpp/class/aspose.words.saving.pdf_save_options#set_exportdocumentstructure) property allows you to export document structure to PDF output.
+The [ExportDocumentStructure](https://apireference.aspose.com/words/cpp/class/aspose.words.saving.pdf_save_options#set_exportdocumentstructure) property enables you to export document structure to PDF output.

 PDF logical structure facilities provide a mechanism for incorporating information, regarding the document content structure, into a PDF file.
 Aspose.Words preserves information about the structure from a Microsoft Word document, such as paragraphs, lists, tables, footnotes/endnotes, etc.

-The following example shows how to save a document to PDF format, preserving the document structure:
+The following example demonstrates how to save a document to PDF format, preserving the document structure:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Rendering-Printing-WorkingWithPdfSaveOptions-ExportDocumentStructure.cpp" >}}